OpenBankProject/Sofit/README.md

 transloadit.authkey
 transloadit.addImageTemplate

-The Social Finance app uses transloadit.com to process uploaded images.
+The Sofi app uses transloadit.com to process uploaded images.
 If these are not filling in, users will not be able to add images to individual transactions.

 transloadit.authkey can be obtained by registering at transloadit.com